Packing for a trip can get a little overwhelming. There’s such a fine balance between having everything you need and packing way too much.

 6. Travel Sippy Cup

-When packing for toddlers on a plane, don’t forget to bring a good travel sippy cup.
+When packing for toddlers on a plane, don’t forget to bring one of these best travel sippy cups.
 This will help keep your toddler hydrated and avoid messes made by using the regular plastic cups (which make good airplane toys).

 You’ll want to have the sippy cup for the rest of your trip too, so make sure it’s a spill-proof cup and your toddler loves it.